 - Residential rent (if longer than one-month duration)

 - Residential condominium fees

-- Medical and dental services - includes doctors, dentists, dental hygienists, orthodontists, optometrists, chiropractors, physiotherapists, audiologists, psychologists, podiatrists, dieticians, social workers (but not massage therapists)
+- Medical and dental services—includes doctors, dentists, dental hygienists, orthodontists, optometrists, chiropractors, physiotherapists, audiologists, psychologists, podiatrists, dieticians, and social workers (but not massage therapists)

-- College/University/Vocational school courses that lead to a diploma or degree or are required to practice a trade or vocation
+- College, university, or vocational school courses that lead to a diploma or degree or are required to practice a trade or vocation

 - Legal aid